P. W. Botha: Parliamentary career

+Prime Minister (1978–1984)

+When Prime Minister John Vorster resigned following allegations of his involvement in the Muldergate Scandal in 1978, Botha was elected as his successor by the National Party caucus, besting the electorate's favourite, 45-year-old Foreign Minister Pik Botha.
+In the final internal ballot, he beat Connie Mulder, the scandal's namesake, in a 78–72 vote.
+On 5 December 1978, he was absolved in a judicial report of blame in the scandal.

 Upon becoming Prime Minister, Botha retained the defence portfolio until October 1980, when he appointed SADF Chief General Magnus Malan, his successor.
 From his ascension to the cabinet, Botha pursued an ambitious military policy designed to increase South Africa's military capability.
 He sought to improve relations with the West – especially the United States – but with mixed results.
 He argued that the preservation of the apartheid government, though unpopular, was crucial to stemming the tide of African Communism, which had made in-roads into neighbouring Angola and Mozambique after these two former Portuguese colonies obtained independence.

-As Prime Minister and later State President, Botha's greatest parliamentary opponents were Harry Schwarz and Helen Suzman of the Progressive Federal Party until 1987, when his former cabinet colleague Andries Treurnicht's new Conservative Party became the official opposition on a strictly anti-concessionist agenda.

-In 1977, as Minister of Defence, Botha began a secret nuclear weapons program, which culminated in the manufacture of six nuclear bombs, destroyed only in the early 1990s.
-He remained steadfast in South Africa's administration of neighbouring territory South-West Africa, particularly while there was a presence of Cuban troops in Angola to the north.
-Botha was responsible for introducing the notorious Koevoet police counter-insurgency unit.
-He was also instrumental in building the SADF's strength, adding momentum to establishing units such as 32 Battalion.
-South African intervention, with support of the rebel UNITA movement (led by Dr. Jonas Savimbi, a personal friend), in the Angolan Civil War continued until the late 1980s, terminating with the Tripartite Accord.
-To maintain the nation's military strength, a very strict draft was implemented to enforce compulsory military service for white South African men.